-The majority of the papers published on the impacts of climate change on water quality focus on the US with results for individual and regional watersheds, and the continental US (CONUS) (see synthesis by Coffey et al., 2019; Paul et al., 2019).
-Coffey, 2019 provide an authoritative survey of the effects of climate drivers (e.g., temperature increase and more intense precipitation) on water quality (i.e., increase in issues related to nutrients, algal blooms, sediments, pathogens) and summarizes climate change assessments (primarily SRES scenarios and some RCPs) into maps of impacts for much of the CONUS.
-This research provides a strong foundation for the linkage between current observed and modelled climate and the relationship to water quality as well future impact assessment modelling based on scenarios.
-Sinha (2019) produced an assessment of projected increase in Nitrogen loading for CONUS for middle-of-the century (2031-2060) and end-of-the-century (2071-2100).
-Results, percentage change in mean total nitrogen flux from base of 1976-2005, from Supplementary Figure 1 were based on climate scenarios (all 4 RCPs) interacting with historical land use and show mean percentage increase in nutrient flux mid-century (+5 to +9 %) and end-of-century (+9 to +15%).
-Chapra (2017) addressed the issue of Hazardous Algal Blooms (HABs) and reported on current conditions (i.e., strong relationship between cyanobacteria growth and temperature) and assessed future impacts using 4.5 and 8.5RCP-based scenarios from 5 GCMs.
-The 100 000 cells/mL threshold (WHO guidance) represents a "very high" risk of harmful consequences to people.
-This assessment for CONUS (300 reservoirs and 10 natural lakes important for recreation) reported a projected increase from 0 days for the base period 1986-2005 to +10.4 day (RCP4.5) and +11.2 days (RCP8.5) for 2050, and for 2090 +11.0 days (RCP4.5) and +18.2 days (RCP 8.5).
-Wagena and Easton (2018) used multi-model climate scenarios to assess the effect on water quality in the Susquehanna River Basin for the base period 1990-2014 and future scenario periods (2041- 2065 and 2075-2099).
-Compared against the historical baseline and with no conservation practices, there were increases in flow and surface runoff linked with increases in mid-Century total Nitrogen export of +9% (+4% to +14%) and sediment of +26% (+9% to +60%) and late Century total Nitrogen +12% (+5% to +14%)+20%) as well as sediment +31% (+14% to +72%).
-Average Nitrate, dissolved Phosphorus, and total Phosphorus export decreased (but this is not a consistent across modelling assessments in the literature (see Coffey et al., 2019) but reflects local hydrology, geology and land use).
-The water quality Burning Ember was developed using studies discussed above all using RCP scenarios and three of five based on CONUS assessments.
+The majority of the papers published on the impacts of climate change on water quality focus on the USA with results for individual and regional watersheds, and CONUS (see synthesis by Coffey et al., 2019; Paul et al., 2019).
+Coffey et al. (2019) provide an authoritative survey of the effects of climate drivers (e.g., temperature increase and more intense precipitation) on water quality (i.e., increase in issues related to nutrients, algal blooms, sediments, pathogens) and summarises climate-change assessments (primarily SRES scenarios and some RCPs) into maps of impacts for much of CONUS.
+This research provides a strong foundation for the linkage between current observed and modelled climate as well as the relationship to water quality and future impact-assessment modelling based on scenarios.
+Sinha (2019) produced an assessment of projected increase in nitrogen loading for CONUS for mid-century (2031-2060) and end of century (2071-2100).
+Results, given as the percentage of change in mean total nitrogen flux from the base period 1976-2005 (Figure SM14.1), were based on climate scenarios (all four RCPs) interacting with historical land use, and show the mean percentage increase in nutrient flux mid-century (5-9%) and end of century (9-15%).
+Chapra (2017) addressed the issue of harmful algal blooms (HABs) and reported on current conditions (i.e., the strong relationship between cyanobacteria growth and temperature) and assessed future impacts using RCP4.5- and RCP8.5-based scenarios from five GCMs.
+The 100,000 cells ml-1 threshold (WHO guidance) represents a 'very high' risk of harmful consequences to people.
+This assessment for CONUS (300 reservoirs and 10 natural lakes important for recreation) reported a projected increase from 0 d for the base period 1986-2005 to 10.4 d (RCP4.5) and 11.2 d (RCP8.5) for 2050, and for 2090 11 d (RCP4.5) and 18.2 d (RCP8.5).
+Wagena and Easton (2018) used multi-model climate scenarios to assess the effect on water quality in the Susquehanna River basin for the base period 1990-2014 and future scenario periods (2041-2065) and 2075-2099).
+Compared with the historical baseline and with no conservation practices, there were increases in flow and surface runoff linked with increases in mid-century total nitrogen export of 9% (4-14%) and sediment of 26% (9-60%), and late-century total nitrogen of 12% (5-20%) as well as sediment of 31% (14-72%).
+Average nitrate, dissolved phosphorus and total phosphorus export decreased-not a consistent finding across modelling assessments in the literature; see Coffey et al. (2019)-but reflects local hydrology, geology and land use.
+The water guality burning ember was developed using the studies discussed above, all using RCP scenarios with three of five based on CONUS assessments.